bobagby78/myGarage/README.md

 # myGarage
-My garage is an app POC for tracking home auto repair
+My garage is a web app POC for tracking home auto repair